RFNajera/literature-clock-inkyWHAT/README.md

 The app runs full screen and is designed for an 800x480 display.
 To quit, press/click anywhere to bring up the quit button.

-There's also a `.desktop` file.
+There's also a `lit_clock.desktop` file.
 You can edit the paths in the file for your system, copy it into `~./Desktop` if you want to start the app from the desktop.

 ### Autostarting at boot
 `chmod u+x pi_clock.py`

 Then add `@/home/pi/python/literature-clock/pi_clock.py` to the end of the file `~/.config/lxsession/LXDE-pi/autostart`

+You'll need to edit the path depending on where you have downloaded the files to.

 ### Starting the app via SSH.